 And then there’s you, the “unsecured creditor.”

-As it happens, “unsecured creditors” are quite important with the FDIC, appearing 11 times in the 18 page document. “...unsecured creditors should thus expect that their claims would be written down to reflect any losses that shareholders did not cover” means we'll tell you how much you lost after we divvy up the take (p.6, para 12).
-That could also point to lowered insurance limits without notice, if any insurance is left at all.
+As it happens, “unsecured creditors” are quite important with the FDIC, appearing 11 times in the 18-page document. “...unsecured creditors should thus expect that their claims would be written down to reflect any losses that shareholders did not cover” which means we'll tell you how much you lost after we divvy up the take (p.6, para 12).
+That could also point to lowered insurance limits without notice if any insurance is left at all.